jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {{< slide transition="fade fade" >}}

-### DevOps Principles + DevOps alignment
+### DevOps Principles + DevEx alignment

 - Collaboration

 {{% note %}}
-**Collaboration** in DevOps transcends traditional team boundaries, and **is about creating an environment where silos are broken down, and cross-functional teams are empowered to work as a single unit**.
-It's culture first.
+**Collaboration** in DevOps **is about creating an environment where silos are broken down, and cross-functional teams are empowered to work as a single unit**.
+It's culture first, and
 {{% /note %}}

 ---

 {{< slide transition="fade fade" >}}

-### DevOps Principles + DevOps alignment
+### DevOps Principles + DevEx alignment

 - Enhanced collaboration _**via tools and processes**_

 {{% note %}}
-When we have alignment between DevEx and DevOps, we'll see it through **Enhanced Collaboration:** by providing tools and processes that **reduce friction and barriers in the development process, enabling teams to focus more on solving business problems together, leading to innovative solutions and a more harmonious working environment.**
+...tools second.
+When DevOps and DevEx are aligned, we enhace collaboration through tools and processes that **reduce friction and barriers in the development process, enabling teams to focus more on solving business problems together, leading to innovative solutions and a more harmonious working environment.**
 {{% /note %}}

 ---

 {{< slide transition="fade fade" >}}

-### DevOps Principles + DevOps alignment
+### DevOps Principles + DevEx alignment

 - Collaboration
 - Communication

 {{% note %}}
-Effective **communication** is the backbone of DevOps, ensuring that all members of the development, operations, and broader organizational team are on the same page.
+The backbone of DevOps is effective **communication**, which ensures all members of the development, operations, and broader organizational team are on the same page.With
 {{% /note %}}

 ---

 {{< slide transition="fade fade" >}}

-### DevEx Principles + DevOps Alignment
+### DevOps Principles + DevEx Alignment

 - Enhanced collaboration **_via tools and processes_**
 - Improving communication **_via streamlined info sharing and feedback_**

 {{% note %}}
-**Improving Communication** is seen through platforms and tools that streamline information sharing and feedback across teams.
-That includes your CI/CD pipelines, shared dashboards, and automated alerting systems ensure that all team members have visibility into the development process, can easily share updates, and quickly address issues.
+When we are **improving Communication** , we start to utilize platforms and tools that streamline information sharing and feedback across teams.
+That includes your CI/CD pipelines, shared dashboards, and automated alerting systems ensure all team members have visibility into the development process, can easily share updates, and quickly address issues.
 {{% /note %}}

 ---

 {{< slide transition="fade fade" >}}

-### DevOps Principles + DevOps alignment
+### DevOps Principles + DevEx alignment

 - Collaboration
 - Communication
 - Shared Responsibility

 {{% note %}}
-**Shared Responsibility** in DevOps means that all team members are **collectively accountable for the software's quality and reliability, blurring the lines between roles traditionally separated by development and operations.** It's about **moving away from a "not my job" mentality to a "we're in this together" mindset, where success and failures are shared equally**.
+**Shared Responsibility** in DevOps means there is **collective accountability for the software's quality and reliability, blurring the lines between roles traditionally separated by development and operations.** It's about **moving away from a "not my job" mentality to a "we're in this together" mindset, where success and failures are shared equally**.
 {{% /note %}}

 ---

 {{< slide transition="fade fade" >}}

-### DevOps Principles + DevOps alignment
+### DevOps Principles + DevEx alignment

 - Enhanced collaboration **_via tools and processes_**
 - Improving communication **_via streamlined info sharing and feedback_**
 - Shared responsibility **_by empowering all teams with access and information_**

 {{% note %}}
-**Shared Responsibility** brings empowerment to all team members with access to the tools and information they need to contribute across the entire software lifecycle. **By democratizing access to tools and information, DevEx encourages a culture where everyone feels ownership of the product and is motivated to contribute to its success.**
+That **Shared Responsibility** brings empowerment to all team members with access to the tools and information they need to contribute across the entire software lifecycle. **By democratizing access to tools and information, DevEx encourages a culture where everyone feels ownership of the product and is motivated to contribute to its success.**
 {{% /note %}}

 ---